Restream/reindexer/float_vector.md

 Supported filtering operations on floating-point vector fields are `KNN`, `Empty`, and `Any`.
 It is not possible to use multiple `KNN` filters in a query, and it is impossible to combine filtering by `KNN` and fulltext.

-Parameters set for `KNN`-query depends on the specific index type.
+Parameters set for a `KNN` query depend on the specific index type.
 It is required to specify `k` or `radius` (or both) for every index type. `k` is the maximum number of documents returned from the index for subsequent filtering.

 In addition to the parameter `k` (or instead it), the query results can also be filtered by a `rank`-value using the parameter `radius`.
 It's named so because, under the `L2`-metric, it restricts vectors from query result to a sphere of the specified radius.